 Established in 2001 in London, Hakkasan now has 12 restaurants around the world located in the United States, Middle East, India, Asia, and Europe, where both London restaurants hold a Michelin star.
 Hakkasan offers guests a world-class culinary experience.
 The menu is a modern interpretation of authentic Cantonese cuisine, using the finest ingredients and expert traditional techniques to create timeless yet innovative signature dishes.

 ABOUT HAKKASAN GROUP

-Hakkasan Group is a renowned worldwide hospitality company with establishments across North America, Europe, Middle East, Asia and Africa.
-Its namesake is taken from its Michelin star restaurant that set the best-in-class standard for the diverse brands in the group’s collection.
-Its ‘brand first’ philosophy creates restaurant, nightlife and daylife venues into a world-class hospitality portfolio, all with a focus on service, design, and innovation that together, craft remarkable experiences for its guests.
+Hakkasan Group is a renowned worldwide hospitality company with establishments across North America, Europe, Middle East, Asia, and Africa.
+Its namesake is taken from its Michelin star restaurant that sets the best-in-class standard for the diverse brands in the group’s collection.
+Their brand first philosophy creates restaurant, nightlife, and daylife venues into a world-class hospitality portfolio, all with a focus on service, design, and innovation that together, craft remarkable experiences for its guests.
 Its restaurant properties include Hakkasan, with 12 locations worldwide, Ling Ling, Yauatcha, Sake no Hana, Casa Calavera, Herringbone and Searsucker.
-Concepts under the nightlife umbrella are Hakkasan, Omnia, Jewel and 1Oak Nightclub; and daylife brands include Omnia, Wet Republic and Liquid.
+Concepts under the nightlife umbrella are Hakkasan, Omnia, Jewel, and 1Oak Nightclub; and daylife brands include Omnia, Wet Republic, and Liquid.
 For more information, visit their website or connect with us on Facebook Twitter and Instagram @hakkasangroup.